mui/material-ui/docs/pages/blog/august-2019-update.md

 *(We'll do our best, no guarantee!)*

 - 🔍 We will keep working on providing ready to use autocomplete, combo box, and multi-select components.
-We have announced it last month but made little progress.
-We have been caught up with exisiting components bugs.
+We announced it last month but have made little progress so far due to focusing on fixing bugs in existing components.
 Let's make it happen!

 - ❓ Want something in specific?
-Please upvotes our GitHub issues, the number of 👍 matters to us.
+Please upvote our GitHub issues, the number of 👍 matters to us.

 <hr />